 Some get minor symptoms whilst others can be confined to home with the windows closed.
 Runny nose, sore itchy eyes; sneezing and wheezing, hay fever can ruin your summer.

 It can bring on sinus problems and trigger asthma.
-Hay Fever is now so common that during summer months weather reports are accompanied by a pollen count prediction often sponsored by a brand of anti-histamine preparation But for those of us who prefer a complementary approach what can we do?
+Hay Fever is now so common that during the summer months weather reports are accompanied by a pollen count prediction often sponsored by a brand of anti-histamine preparation But for those of us who prefer a complementary approach what can we do?

 The medical name for hay fever is Seasonal Allergic Rhinitis Those who have an allergy, for example to cat or dog hair, suffer from Allergic Rhinitis and again can be susceptible to asthma.
 According to Allergy UK, it affects between 10% and 30% of all adults in the UK and as many as 40% of children, which is higher than ever before.

-It may surprise you to know that Reflexology can be an incredibly effective treatment for hay fever and for allergic rhinitis in general.
+It may surprise you to know that Reflexology can be an incredibly effective treatment for hay fever and allergic rhinitis in general.